-HACP will make a best effort to determine what expenses from the past are likely to continue to occur in the future.
-HACP will also accept evidence of monthly payments or total payments that will be due for medical expenses during the upcoming 12 months.
+The HACP will make a best effort to determine what expenses from the past are likely to continue to occur in the future.
+The HACP will also accept evidence of monthly payments or total payments that will be due for medical expenses during the upcoming twelve (12) months.

-Written third-party verification forms, if the family is unable to provide acceptable documentation.

-If third-party or document review is not possible, written family certification as to costs anticipated to be incurred during the upcoming 12 months.
+- Medical expenses will be verified through: - Written third-party documents provided by the family, such as pharmacy printouts or receipts. - Written third-party verification forms, if the family is unable to provide acceptable documentation. - If third party or document review is not possible, written family certification as to costs anticipated to be incurred during the upcoming twelve (12) months.